leszek888/nfinance-frontend/README.md

 Expenses
 Income
 ```
 Sub accounts have to be separated with ':', and are created on the fly.
+Sub accounts can be named however you wish.
 Example accounts:
 ```
 Assets:Current:Bank